kogakure/website-hugo-stefanimhoff.de/app/content/articles/2014/brew-automatic-installation.md

 ---
-language: en
 title: 'Automated Installation for MacOS'
+slug: brew-automatic-installation
 author: Stefan Imhoff
-slug: brew-automatic-installation
 date: 2014-04-04T21:09:00+02:00
 description: 'How to automatically install software on MacOS using Homebrew and Homebrew Cask.
 Homebrew Cask can install over 1300 applications, including many commercial products.'
-categories: ['recommendation', 'software']
+categories: ['software']
 ---

 The installation of software has always been poor on MacOS.
 There are just too many different ways of installation.